 Overview of community composition

-A time series of 16S amplicon data recovered from 1,387 samples was used to investigate bacterial community composition over time and across lakes.
-A total of 8,795 OTUs were detected.
-As is typical for most freshwater ecosystems, Proteobacteria, Actinobacteria, Bacteroidetes, and Verrucomicrobia were the most abundant phyla (Figure S).
+We used time series of 16S rRNA gene amplicon data to investigate bacterial community composition over time and across lakes.
+Sampling occurred at approximately weekly intervals and primarily during the summer stratified period (May – Aug) (Figure S1).
+Sites were not sampled continuously over the entire time series, and metadata is available only for a subset of samples.
+A total of 8,795 OTUs were detected in 1,387 samples.
+As is typical for most freshwater ecosystems, Proteobacteria, Actinobacteria, Bacteroidetes, and Verrucomicrobia were the most abundant phyla (Figure S2).
 Within these phyla, OTU abundance was highly uneven.
-For example, much of the abundance of Proteobacteria could be attributed to OTUs belonging to the well-known freshwater groups Polynucleobacter and Limnohabitans, and the freshwater clade acI contributed disproportionately to the observed abundance of Actinobacteria.
+Much of the abundance of Proteobacteria could be attributed to OTUs belonging to the well-known freshwater groups Polynucleobacter and Limnohabitans, and the freshwater lineage acI contributed disproportionately to the observed abundance of Actinobacteria.
 Like many microbial communities, unevenness was a recurring theme in this dataset, which had a long rare tail of OTUs and trends driven largely by the most abundant OTUs (17, 18).
-Trimming of rare taxa did not impact the clustering observed in ordinations, such as those present in Figure 2, even when taxa observed less than 1000 times were removed.(10, 14)
+These results show that the composition of our dataset is consistent with results from other bog lakes (10, 14).

 Community richness

-We hypothesized that disturbance frequency, indicated by mixing regime, determines biodiversity levels.
+We hypothesized that water column mixing frequency was associated with alpha diversity.
 Observed richness was calculated for every sample at the OTU level, and samples were aggregated by lake and layer.
 Hypolimnia were generally richer than epilimnia (Figure 1).
-Significant differences in richness between lakes were detected1.
-For both layers, polymictic lakes had the fewest taxa, meromictic lakes had the most taxa, and dimictic lakes had intermediate numbers of taxa.
+Significant differences in richness between lakes were detected using the Wilcoxon signed rank test with a Bonferroni correction for multiple pairwise comparisons (Table S1).
+For both layers, polymictic lakes had the fewest taxa, dimictic lakes had intermediate numbers of taxa, and meromictic lakes had the most taxa.
 This dataset includes two fall mixing events (Trout Bog 2007 and North Sparkling Bog 2008), as well as the artificial mixing event in North Sparkling Bog 2008 (11).
-Richness decreased sharply in mixed samples compared to those taken during the summer stratified period (Figure S2).
+Richness decreased sharply in mixed samples compared to those taken during the summer stratified period (Figure S3).
+The observed association between mixing frequency and richness suggests that water column mixing (or one or more co-varying environmental parameters) structures the bacterial community.

 Clusters of community composition

+To determine if mixing frequency is associated with community composition, we measured beta diversity between sites, based on the relative number of reads assigned to each OTU.
 When differences in community composition were quantified using weighted UniFrac distance and visualized using principal coordinates analysis, several trends emerged.
 The large number of samples precluded much interpretation using a single PCoA, but sample clustering by layer, mixing regime, and lake was evident.
 Thus, we also examined PCoA for single lakes (both layers).
-Communities from the epilimnion and hypolimnion layers were significantly distinct from each other at p < 0.05 in all lakes except for polymictic Forestry Bog (FB) (p = 0.10) (Figure S).
+Communities from the epilimnion and hypolimnion layers were significantly distinct from each other at p < 0.05 in all lakes except for polymictic Forestry Bog (FB) (p = 0.10) (Figure S4, a-h).